swarmintelligencelab/MagTile/README.md

 - **`pcb/`**: Contains detailed schematics outlining the design of the printed circuit board (PCB) used for actuating and controlling the solenoids.

 ### **3. Computational Implementation**
 This subdirectory contains all the MATLAB codes necessary for the computational implementation of MagTile.
-These scripts allow for the simulation and analysis of the system's behavior and are referenced in the associated research paper.
+These scripts allow for the simulation and control of the system's behavior

 ### **4. Software Implementation**
 This subdirectory includes all scripts required for real-time operation and control of the actuation platform: